endangereddataweek/endangereddataweek.org/_events/2017-04-21-endangered-accountability-webinar-viewing-event.md

 layout: post
 date: "2017-04-21"
 time: "1:00:00 PM"
+excerpt: >
-excerpt: "We’ll be airing this webinar in, with light refreshments, so come join us.
-From the description: “Join members of the Digital Library ..."
+  We’ll be airing this webinar in, with light refreshments, so come join us.
+From the description: “Join members of the Digital Library ...
 location_city: "University of Virginia"
 location_physical: "Brown Science & Engineering Library, Room 133, Charlottesville, VA"
 title: "Endangered Accountability - webinar viewing event"